 - C1.
-The doctorate measures its attractiveness by monitoring and analysing the trends in doctoral candidates' application and enrolment. - C2.
-The information systems about the doctorate put in place by its managers within the institution, and the funding systems proposed within its scope, contribute to improving its visibility and attractiveness.
+The doctorate measures its attractiveness by analysing the trends in doctoral candidates' application and enrolment. - C2.
+The information systems about the doctoral program implemented by its coordinators within the institution, as well as the funding opportunities offered in its scope, contribute to its visibility and attractiveness.